Krishna-AGG18/firstThreeJSproject/README.md

 * How to integrate **Three.js** with **React** using **React Three Fiber**.
 * How to manage app-wide state using **Voltio**.
-* The basics of **AI-powered image generation** and handling **OpenAI APIs**.
+* The basics of **AI-powered image generation** and handling APIs.
 * Implementing **3D rendering, animations, and performance optimization** in React.

 ---

+## 📜 License

+This project is open-source under the **MIT License** — feel free to use, modify, and share.

+---

-Would you like me to make it **more personalized** (for example, mentioning your learning journey like *“Built as part of my React + Three.js learning phase to explore 3D web development and AI integration”*)?
+Would you like me to **personalize it further** (for example, mentioning that you built it while learning React and Three.js or experimenting with AI features)?
-I can tailor the intro and ending sections that way for your GitHub.